lut0pia/raccoon/docs/README.md

 Spritesheet data is 128x128 pixels, arranged in 256 8x8 sprites from left to right, top to bottom.

 #### 1.2.
 Map

+Map data is 128x64 tiles, where each tile is a byte-sized sprite index.

 #### 1.3.
 Palette